-Click to view the requirements for the Major in History of Public Policy:
+Click to view the requirements for the Major in History of Public Policy and Law:

-- History of Public Policy, B.A.
+- History of Public Policy and Law, B.A.
 (General Catalog off-site link)

-Students graduating with a B.A. in History of Public Policy should be able to:
+Students graduating with a B.A. in History of Public Policy and Law should be able to:

 - Analyze primary sources: